 The data assembled in the report highlight the debt growth in this sector and should be a wake-up call for world leaders in advanced and emerging economies.
 They include:

 - Since 2008, non-financial corporations worldwide have issued about $1.8 trillion in new bonds each year, a pace roughly double that in the seven years prior to the global financial crisis

 - At the end of 2019, the outstanding stock of non-financial corporate bonds was at an all-time high of $13.5 trillion, twice what non-financial corporations (NFCs) owed in 2008 If one adds what NFCs owe to banks and other creditors, their indebtedness comes to $75 trillion, up from $45 trillion in 2008

 - It is not only the volume of debt that gives cause for concern but also its quality, which appears to have deteriorated markedly since 2008

-- In 2019, only 30 percent of the outstanding global stock of NFCs bonds were rated A or above.
+- In 2019, only 30 percent of the outstanding global stock of NFCs bonds was rated A or above.